 Why budget when there’s always something more fun to do?
 Here’s a reason!
-Taking care of your finances actually improves your health, just as going to the gym enhances many health aspects regardless of boosting our physical health, such as a better mood, a sense of accomplishment, and a feeling of control.
-Working towards and achieving financial wellness can give us the same feelings, in fact, working on our finances can even help us achieve almost similar benefits of working out at the gym – including, but not limited to, becoming less susceptible to a number of illnesses!
+Taking care of your finances actually improves your health, just as going to the gym enhances many health aspects of our wellbeing.
+Working towards and achieving financial wellness can give us the same feelings, in fact, working on our finances can even help us achieve almost similar benefits of working out at the gym – including, but not limited to, reducing the risk of illnesses!

 Here we’ll discover what financial wellness means, the importance and benefits of implementing it into our lives, and ways to start budgeting and save money!

-Financial wellness comes in two main parts: subjective and objective.
-Subjective factors describe the rates we can control ourselves, like our feelings of satisfaction towards our finances, financial attitudes, and behaviors.
-Objective factors, on the other hand, cover the status of our financial situation, and include income (disposable or discretionary), wealth, debt and inheritance.
+Financial wellness is attributed to two main factors: subjective and objective.
+Subjective factors describe our feelings of satisfaction toward our finances, financial attitudes, and behaviors.
+Objective factors, on the other hand, cover the status of our financial situation, and include income (disposable or discretionary), wealth, debt, and inheritance.

 Author’s Anecdote: How Focusing on Economic Health Made a Difference in My Life

 Imagine feeling financially secure.
 What does that feel like for you?
-What factors and emotions are different from now?
-What factors are the same?
+What factors and emotions would be different?
+What factors will remain the same?

 For me, it’s security for the essentials, such as housing and food stability, having money to plan for the future (for example, a house or emergency fund), and some expendable allowances, so I can treat myself (regardless if it’s something small like some ice cream, or large like a yearly vacation).
 Since I started prioritizing my financial wellness, I’ve been able to save enough so that my spouse and I have a solid three-month emergency fund to dip into, even if we lose our income.
 There’s peace to be found in guilt-free spending, knowing that buying those new clothes was something we planned for.
 This allows us to feel more secure and confident in our life choices.